All parties should be aware of their rights and responsibilities so they can make informed renting choices and help avoid problems during the tenancy.

 There are rules about the fixtures attached to, or installed in, a rental property and tenants must seek agreement from the property manager/owner before considering making any changes to these.
 Find out the requirements for attaching fixtures or making changes to a rental property.

 Inclusions are everything supplied with the property for the tenant’s use and will vary from property to property.
+These must be working and in good repair when the tenant moves in and throughout the tenancy agreement.
 Find out your obligations for rental property inclusions.

 Renting with pets